Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Detroit Red Wings News

-Gibson will start vs. Los Angeles on Tuesday.
+Gibson will start in Tampa Bay on Thursday.

 John Gibson